helton/microservices-in-go/README.md

 - `catalog`: serves web pages retrieving data from the `product` service
 - `product`: stores and retrieves products
 - `checkout`: creates orders and send them to a queue (using RabbitMQ) to be processed
-- `order`: processes the order from the queue (using RabbitMQ) and save it to the database (currently on Redis)
+- `order`: processes the order from the queue (using RabbitMQ) and save it to the database (currently on Redis).
+It also updates the saved order when the payment status was updated (notified from queue)
+- `payment`: process the order payment and notify via queue

 ## Flow